Today’s Wonder of the Day was inspired by WonderTeam. WonderTeam Wonders, “What is the Grito de Dolores?” Thanks for WONDERing with us, WonderTeam!

 Today’s Wonder of the Day is about another such speech.
 It started the Mexican War of Independence.
 It was given by a Catholic priest.
 What are we talking about?
 It’s the Grito de Dolores!

-Spanish people started coming to Mexico in the 1500s.
-There, they clashed with Indigenous people, including the Aztecs, who had lived there for thousands of years.
+Indigenous people, including the Aztec civilization, have lived in Mexico for thousands of years.
+When Spanish people invaded Mexico in the 1500s, the two groups clashed.
 The Spanish brought their way of life to Mexico.
 They also brought germs that killed many people.
 They called the area “New Spain” and ruled the country for three centuries.

 After the Grito de Dolores, Hidalgo formed a large army.
 He led the group toward Mexico City.
 However, the Spanish beat them.
 They arrested Hidalgo.
 But the war wasn’t over.
 It lasted another ten years.
 Finally, the Treaty of Córdoba made Mexico its own nation in 1821.
 Today, Mexico celebrates its independence each year on September 16.